Civstack is a full developer tech stack, and the bedrock of that is the build

 civ run hub:tgt#name -- ...args

-Build+run a single build target which has a single bin output.
+Build+run a single build target which has a single bin or link output.

 Usage: